State-of-the-art C routines provided as easy-to-use library for Internet services.

-The software of Dan Bernstein (qmail, ucspi-tcp, djbdns) includes supplementary C routines which obsoletes the usage of C's STDIO lib while replacing those by some safer implementations, in particular for string handling.
+The software of Dan Bernstein (qmail, ucspi-tcp, djbdns) include supplementary C routines which obsoletes the usage of C's STDIO lib while replacing those by some safer implementations, in particular for string handling.

 All this material is now public domain and the fehQlibs provide a basic framework for byte, string, I/O, socket, and IPv4/IPv6 handling in addition with the constant database cdb together with dnsstub resolver routines for Internet services applying the same or an even enhanced API.